mxjp/rvx/docs/reference/components.md

 	<TextInput value={trim(text)} />

 	// The signal's pipe function does the same but is more
-	// readable when using multiple conversions:
+	// readable when using multiple derivations:
 	<TextInput value={text.pipe(trim).pipe(...)} />
 	```